Historical Jewish population: Ancient times

+Middle Ages

 As regards the number of Jews in the Middle Ages, Benjamin of Tudela, about 1170, enumerates altogether 1,049,565; but of these 100,000 are attributed to Persia and India, 100,000 to Arabia, and 300,000 to an undecipherable "Thanaim", which were likely mere guesses with regard to the Eastern Jews, with whom he did not personally encounter.
 There were at that time probably not many more than 500,000 in the countries he visited, and probably not more than 750,000 altogether.
 The only real data for the Middle Ages are with regard to special Jewish communities.

 The Middle Ages were mainly a period of expulsions.
 In 1290, 16,000 Jews were expelled from England; in 1306, 100,000 from France; and in 1492, about 200,000 from Spain.
 Smaller but more frequent expulsions occurred in Germany, so that at the commencement of the 16th century only four great Jewish communities remained: Frankfurt, 2,000; Worms, 1,400; Prague, 10,000; and Vienna, 3,000 (Heinrich Grätz, Geschichte der Juden x.
 29).
 Joseph Jacobs estimated that during the five centuries from 1000 to 1500, 380,000 Jews were killed during the persecutions, reducing the total number in the world to about 1,000,000.
 In the 16th and 17th centuries the main centers of Jewish population were in Poland and the Mediterranean countries, Spain excepted.

 By the early 13th century, the world Jewish population had fallen to 2 million from a peak at 8 million during the 1st century, and possibly half this number, with only 250,000 of the 2 million living in Christian lands.
 Many factors had devastated the Jewish population, including the Bar Kokhba revolt and the First Crusade.
-The 13th-century author Bar Hebraeus gave a figure of 6,944,000 Jews in the Roman world.
-Salo Wittmayer Baron considered the figure convincing.
-The figure of seven million within and one million outside the Roman world in the mid-first century became widely accepted, including by Louis Feldman.
-However, contemporary scholars now accept that Bar Hebraeus based his figure on a census of total Roman citizens and thus, included non-Jews.
-John R. Bartlett rejects Baron's figures entirely, arguing that we have no clue as to the size of the Jewish demographic in the ancient world.